Marl: Occurrences

 The lower stratigraphic units of the chalk cliffs of Dover consist of a sequence of glauconitic marls followed by rhythmically banded limestone and marl layers.
 Such alternating cycles of chalk and marl are common in Cretaceous beds of northwestern Europe.
 The Channel Tunnel follows these marl layers between France and the United Kingdom.
-Upper Cretaceous cyclic sequences in Germany and marl–opal-rich Tortonian-Messinian strata in the Sorbas basin related to multiple sea drawdown have been correlated with Milankovitch orbital forcing.
+Upper Cretaceous cyclic sequences in Germany and marl–opal-rich Tortonian-Messinian strata in the Sorbas Basin related to multiple sea drawdown have been correlated with Milankovitch orbital forcing.

 Marl as lacustrine sediment is common in post-glacial lake-bed sediments.
 Chara, a macroalga also known as stonewort, thrives in shallow lakes with high pH and alkalinity, where its stems and fruiting bodies become calcified.
 After the alga dies, the calcified stems and fruiting bodies break down into fine carbonate particles that mingle with silt and clay to produce marl.
 Marl ponds of the northeastern United States are often kettle ponds in areas of limestone bedrock that become poor in nutrients (oligotrophic) due to precipitation of essential phosphate.
 Normal pond life is unable to survive, and skeletons of freshwater molluscs such as Sphaerium and Planorbis accumulate as part of the bottom marl.

 In Hungary, Buda Marl is found that was formed in the Upper Eocene era.
 It lies between layers of rock and soil and may be defined it as both "weak rock and strong soil."

+Marl is the dominant rock type in the Vaca Muerta Formation in Argentina.